The Douglas Bader Foundation

 Young Aviator Days improve life-skills and increase confidence.
 They help children push their barriers and focus on what they can do, rather than on what they can’t.
 The whole day includes picnics, a goodie bag, a DVD, and a certificate of bravery for each child.

 “As a charity we rely on the generosity of donations,” says David Bickers, CEO.
 “They enable us to continue offering this exciting and inspirational project to children and their families.
 The wonderful donation from the Axis Foundation means we can secure the day for next year already, which is fantastic.
 It is wonderful for the children and their families to know already that the day will go ahead.
-They cannot wait!
-All children have the right to realise their aspirations and discover their true potential.”
+They cannot wait!”